dirtbags/pcapdb/README.md

 # Running the system #
 If you installed anywhere except 'in place', the system should attempt to run itself via supervisord.
+ - The `core/runserver` and `core/runcelery` scripts will be helpful when not running the system in production.
+ - To run capture, use the capture_runner.py script:
+   `DESTDIR/bin/python DESTDIR/core/bin/capture_runner.py`